Who regulates cable rates?

 - Non license required upgrades

-When these costs fluctuate rates may increase as well.
+When these costs increase, rates may increase as well.

-What role, if any, do citizens and towns play in the rate regulatory process?
+What role do residents and municipalities play in the rate regulatory process?

-In the process of reviewing Cable operators' filings a public hearing is conducted.
-The public hearing is an integral part of the process of reviewing the cable operator's filing.
-Any member of the public may attend the hearing and offer comment on the pending rate proposal.
-In addition, persons who are specifically and substantially affected by the proceeding may petition to intervene as a full party.
+As a part of the Department's review of cable operators' filings, it conducts a public hearing.
+Any municipal official or member of the public may attend the hearing and offer comment on the pending rate proposal.
+In addition, persons who are specifically and substantially affected by the proceeding may petition to intervene in the proceeding as a full party.

-Why do cable rates from town to town vary?
+Why do cable rates vary from community to community?

-There are several factors that cause rates to vary among communities:
+There are several factors that could cause rates to vary among communities:

 - Variations in the number of channels and the costs associated with providing programming.